 The state Plant SEVMASH is a well-equipped shipbuilding complex located in Severodvinsk that builds and repairs submarine.
 Initially known as Shipyard No. 402, the State Unitary Enterprise "Proizvodstvennoye Ob´edineniye "Severnoye Mashinostroitelnoe Predpriyatiye" [Sevmashpredpriyatie] is commonly known as Sevmash - Severnoye [Northern] Mashinebuilding Enterprise.
 Sevmash built the K-3 (called "Leninskiy Komsomol"), which was the first Soviet nuclear powered submarine.

 In early November 1999, it was reported that India and Russia had signed an agreement to sell the Admiral Gorshkov heavy cruiser [the last Kiev-class vessels] to the Indian Navy.
 The ship is to be modified into an ordinary-type aircraft carrier to provide takeoff operations for the MiG-29K deck fighters.
-Reportedly, the Nevskoye marine design bureau and the SevMash shipyard will conduct the ship's modifications over a two and a half year period.
+Reportedly, the Nevskoye marine design bureau and the SevMash shipyard planned to conduct the ship's modifications over a two and a half year period.

 Workers at SevMash built Russia's Typhoon-class subs, the world's largest.
 Sevmash is engaged in the work of cutting up and dismantling Russian strategic nuclear missile-carrier submarines, including those of the Typhoon class.
 US officials awarded a contract on 02 September 1999 to SevMash for the dismantlement of a Typhoon-class submarine.
 Presiouvsly submarines were being only at the Zvyozdochka plant, located across the bay from Sevmash.